 As international law firms from outside the region become more deeply embedded in the legal markets of Asia, the leading local and national law firms, which previously may have held relatively secure market positions, must respond quickly and accurately to these new competitors, or face relegation to the lower, less-profitable levels of the market.

 We expect that the consolidation and shakeout of legal service providers, which is already well underway in some emerging markets in Asia, will continue through the end of the 2020s throughout the region.
 As profits are squeezed by expanding areas of price sensitivity and more demanding – and sometimes farther-reaching – expectations from sophisticated consumers of legal services, some law firms inevitably will find themselves being slowly squeezed out of the competition for the best work from the best clients.

 This is not just a matter of the threats from foreign (i.e., non-Asian) law firms.
 We have consistently observed, in markets that recently opened to foreign competitors, that a few strategically agile and innovative local, national, and regional firms usually meet the foreign challenge successfully.
-This produces additional on those cannot or will not manage the changes that they must make to remain competitive at the top of the market.
+This produces additional pressure on those who cannot or will not manage the changes that they must make to remain competitive at the top of the market.

 This frequently produces a phenomenon by which the top firms – both local and foreign – "pull away" as a group from other firms in the market.
 This is why some lawyers welcome foreign competitors; in the words of a managing partner in South Korea, "they push us to be better."